ornatwork/charlie/README.md

 ﻿![alt text](robot-head.png)

-Charlie is a bot that will answer to commands.
+Charlie is a Microsoft Teams bot that will answer to different commands.
-Built using ASP.Net Core 2

 Based on code from https://github.com/Microsoft/BotBuilder-Samples